JasonJ0987/clueless/README.md

-Clueless – bringing you clothing outfit reccomnedations based on the weather.
+Clueless – bringing you clothing outfit recommendations based on the weather.

 ## Design